Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties

+A great benefit of this method is that the needed information can be obtained directly from the formulation, and therefore there is no need to run multiple random cases to obtain reliable results, unlike other alternative methods such as sample average approximation \cite{kleywegt2002sample}.

-\subsubsection{Formulation of Locally Discretized Main Optimization Problem}
+\subsection{Formulation of Locally Discretized Main Optimization Problem}

-Approaches 1 and 2 both characterize the dynamic strength $\delta_{ij,\text{rel}}$ and use it to define the number of scenarios $S_{ij}$ for each coupling variable $x_{ij}$ in the main optimization.
-The resulting number of coupling scenarios is used to formulate the locally discretized multi-subsystem staged deployment optimization problem.
-This is the same formulation as the fully flexible formulation, except that the number of coupling scenarios is reduced accordingly, and therefore each subsystem evaluates a smaller number of scenarios, with the demand defined accordingly.
+The proposed approach characterizes the dynamic strength $\delta_{ij}$ and uses it to define the number of scenarios $\sigma_i$ for each Subsystem $i$ in the main optimization.
+This result is used to formulate the locally discretized multi-subsystem staged deployment optimization problem.
+This is similar to the fully flexible formulation, except that each subsystem evaluates a smaller number of scenarios through local scenario discretization, with the demand defined accordingly.
 See Appendix \ref{app} for more details on the demand definition with locally reduced scenarios.

-Another detail that needs to be addressed in the formulation is the consistency constraint at the boundaries of each local scenario discretization.
+One detail that needs to be addressed in the formulation is the consistency constraint at the boundaries of each local scenario discretization.
 The last equation for each subsystem in Eq. \eqref{eq:full_example} takes the following form:

 However, with the proposed local scenario discretization method, the number of scenarios considered for $x_{ij}$ and $x_j$ might not be the same anymore.
 Therefore, denoting the scenario set for $x_j$ by $\mathcal{S'}=\{1,2,3, ..., |S'|\}$ and the scenario set for $x_{ij}$ by $\mathcal{S''}=\{1,2,3, ..., |S''|\}$, the above constraint needs to be replaced by a consistency constraint $f$ in the following form: